We are a leader in diversity and inclusion on our campus

 Statement of Our Commitment to Inclusion and Equity

-We say unequivocally that we are committed to racial justice and equal opportunity in our Medical Laboratory Sciences program; to remove barriers and systems that impede or limit the access and success of students of color; and to work today, and every day in support of the role that education plays in advancing a more just and equitable society.
+The Medical Laboratory Sciences Program faculty and staff is unequivocally committed to racial justice and equal opportunity.
+We will continue to work toward removing barriers and systems that impede or limit the access that students of color have so that they may achieve their full potential.
+And we pledge to work today, and every day in support of the role that education plays in advancing a more just and equitable society.

 Medical Laboratory Sciences Program